 Drywall Courses, Classes and Training Program Options

 Through hands-on experience with flat and angle boxes and nail spotters, students learn the use of drywall finishing tools.
 Students go over safety equipment, like goggles and gloves, and procedures for using power tools.
-This usually is an introductory-level course for drywall finishing programs.
+This is usually offered as an introductory-level course for drywall finishing programs.

 These courses usually focus on wall coverings made of common drywall materials like gypsum.
-Application and rigging of drywall on frames and ceilings is also often taught, as are trim application methods like cornerbeading and bullnose trim.
-This course is often one of the first courses taken in a drywall finishing program.
+Application and rigging of drywall on frames and ceilings is also taught, as are trim application methods like corner beading and bull nose trim.
+This course is often one of the first taken in a drywall finishing program.

 Through lectures and coursework involving hands-on practice, students learn how to apply tape to freshly hung drywall.
-Students learn how to properly apply tape and use taping tools such as corner finishers, to cover the seams between pieces of drywall and create smoothly finished walls.
+Students learn how to properly apply tape and use taping tools, such as corner finishers, to cover the seams between pieces of drywall and create smoothly finished walls.

-This course shows students how to use metal frames for walls, floors, ceilings, windows and doors with metal.
+This course shows students how to use metal frames for walls, floors, ceilings, windows and doors.
 Students discuss the use of blueprints for layouts and framing, safety procedures and tools for trimming metal-framed walls and ceilings.
 As framing classes include the advanced skills necessary for working on more complicated construction projects, students might consider taking them near the middle of their programs.

-Students in this class learn how to cut and hang drywall for special entrances, wall or ceiling shapes is examined and practiced.
-Arches, furring, barrel ceilings, curves and soffits are a few of these unique special entrances and surface shapes drywallers might work with.
-Students also learn how to recognize these forms on blueprints and to assess which tools to use for which special form.
+Students in this class learn how to cut and hang drywall for special entrances or wall and ceiling shapes.
+These include arches, furring, barrel ceilings, curves and soffits.
+Students also learn how to recognize these forms on blueprints and to assess which tools to use for specific forms.

-Students have the opportunity to study different wall covering techniques, such as plaster, orange peel, splatter and knockdown finishes are some of the finishing technique options that may be covered in these classes.
-Some programs might require students to practice the application of finishes in an apprenticeship or internship setting.
+Through this course, students have the opportunity to study different wall covering techniques, such as plaster, orange peel, splatter and knockdown finishes.
+In some programs, students may be required to practice applying finishes in an apprenticeship or internship setting.

-The primary focus of this course is interpreting architectural plans for commercial and residential properties.
+This course emphasizes the interpretation of architectural plans for commercial and residential properties.
 Students learn how to find errors, read notes and recognize blueprint symbols.
-Details of electric, doors and windows, dimensions, titles and measurements are identified.
+Details associated with electrical functions, doors and windows, dimensions, titles and measurements are also identified.
 Blueprint reading is an important skill for construction workers, including drywall workers, and is often taught in construction degree or certificate programs.

-Students who want a career working with drywall have a few educational options to consider.
-Degrees and certifications in construction are often available at community colleges or vocational and technical schools.
-These construction programs usually cover drywall as part of a broader construction curriculum including other topics like carpentry and masonry.
-Some colleges and universities offer specific drywall and lathing certificates and degrees, and drywall finishing associate degrees and certificates are also available at some schools.
-Apprenticeships, internships or other hands-on learning experience are often a required part of these programs.
+Students who want a career in drywall have a few educational options to consider.
+Degree and certificate programs in construction are often available at community colleges or vocational and technical schools.
+These programs usually provide training in drywall as part of a broader construction curriculum that includes topics in carpentry and masonry.
+Some colleges and universities offer certificate and degree programs in drywall installation and finishing or lathing.
+Apprenticeships, internships or other hands-on learning experiences are often a required part of these programs.